facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 :::info

-MDX has its own [plugin system](https://mdxjs.com/docs/extending-mdx/): it enables you to customize your Markdown authoring experience, and even create your own Markdown syntax.
+MDX has its own [plugin system](https://mdxjs.com/docs/extending-mdx/).
+You to customize your Markdown authoring experience, and even create your own Markdown syntax.

 :::